Medical Art ~ Scientific Illustration ~ Fineart and Printing

 Please visit the Homepage main menu to view each artwork category and works for sale.

-Having begun my illustration career at Hornsey College of Art, Middlesex Polytechnic studying Scientific Illustration Degree BA Hons, which included Scientific and Medical Art.
-Jo continued onto St. Bartholomew’s Hospital to train under Professor Peter Cull, on the Medical Artists’ Association Postgraduate Medical Art Programme MAA Dip, studying medical art techniques and anatomy.
-Qualifying as a Professional Medical Artist and Member of the Medical Artists’ Association, leading onto a full-time and busy freelance career working within medical art and scientific illustration.
+Joanna began her illustration career studying a Scientific Illustration Degree BA Hons, which included Scientific and Medical Art, continuing onto St. Bartholomew’s Hospital to train under Professor Peter Cull MBE, on the Medical Artists’ Association Postgraduate Medical Art Programme MAA Dip, studying medical art techniques and anatomy.
+Qualifying as a Professional Medical Artist and Member of the Medical Artists’ Association has led to a full-time and busy freelance career creating medical art, scientific, and natural history illustrations.

-Jo immediately became involved supporting the medical art educational charity by becoming their Honorary Secretary from 1988, and continued being involved once it transitioned to an Educational Charitable Trust, the Postgraduate Training Programme in Medical Art (MAET).
-Then became the Director of Education for the MAET Educational Trust 2008 to 2022, overseeing this postgraduate course now based within King’s College, London.
-Currently MAET Foundation Director, concentrating on teaching core and traditional skills, required to an exceptionally high standard for this self-directed course.
-MAET Postgraduate course website http://www.maet.org.uk
+Joanna immediately became involved in supporting the medical art educational charity by becoming their Honorary Secretary.
+She continued this involvement through its transition to an Educational Charitable Trust, the Postgraduate Training Programme in Medical Art (MAET), and went on to study for a PGCE Postgraduate Teacher Training Certificate.
+Subsequently, she became the Director of Education for the MAET Educational Trust between 2008 and 2022.
+Now the MAET Advanced Foundation Director, concentrating on teaching core drawing and observational skills http://www.maet.org.uk

-For these continued medical art educational charitable works, Jo was awarded a Fellowship of the MAA, FMAA by the Medical Artists’ Association of GB whilst attending the MAA Liverpool School of Medicine Conference, 2013.
-And in 2023 was honoured and delighted to be Awarded the Peter Cull Medal for longstanding commitment to the MAET Educational Charitable Trust. also received in Liverpool at the 72nd Medical Artists’s Association Conference.
+For these continued medical art educational charitable works, Joanna was awarded a Fellowship of the MAA, FMAA by the Medical Artists’ Association of GB whilst attending the MAA Liverpool School of Medicine Conference, 2013.
+In 2023, Joanna was honoured and delighted to be awarded the Peter Cull Medal for her longstanding commitment to the MAET Educational Charitable Trust, also received in Liverpool at the 72nd Medical Artists’ Association Conference.

-A few publication examples include: An Introduction to Human Evolutionary Anatomy (Aeillo and Dean), Core Anatomy (Pegington and Dean) and Identification to Human Teeth https://jcfineart.co.uk/identification-of-human-teeth-homo-sapiens
+A few notable examples of publications include: Medical Art: Principles and Techniques for the Creative Medical Artist.
+An Introduction to Human Evolutionary Anatomy (Aeillo and Dean), Core Anatomy (Pegington and Dean) and Identification of Human Teeth https://jcfineart.co.uk/identification-of-human-teeth-homo-sapiens

 Member of the Medical Artists’ Association of GB https://maa.org.uk/artists/joanna-cameron/